 Still, our favorite part is the large cushioned saddle with memory foam that changes its shape to fit your body.
 As a result, you’ll feel like you’re riding on a bike that’s built just for you.

 Looking for more retro-bikes?
 Take a look at our Retrospec Review

-A comfortable bike seat is one of the most important parts of a comfort bike.
+A comfortable bike seat is one of the most important parts on all of the best comfort bikes on this list.
 Finding the right saddle is the difference between struggling with saddle sores and enjoying every mile of your ride.